-The biggest advantage here is that the use of 2D ultrasound does not pose the risks that other methods do to the pregnancy.
-It can also easily be incorporated into the first trimester screenings and the results are immediately available.
+The biggest advantage here is that the use of 2D ultrasound does not pose the risks that other methods do to the pregnancy because it is non-invasive, unlike amniocentesis or chorionic villus sampling (CVS).
+It can also easily be incorporated into other first trimester screenings and the results are immediately available.
 This can also prevent the waiting times that can cause much anxiety for families.

 Though this is not widely used anywhere currently, parents wishing to know the sex of their baby may be trying to figure this out any way.
 If you have an early ultrasound and are not trained, you may misinterpret the results, even if you can clearly see the screen.
 You would be better off asking the person doing the ultrasound which side the placenta is on, than trying to guess yourself.